 Criterion Met?
-Comments Right ~ The option is a contractual right to exercise an option to purchase a commodity.
-Controlled by entity V The entity (rather than any other party) has the ability to: direct the use of the right.
+Comments Right ✓ The option is a contractual right to exercise an option to purchase a commodity.
+Controlled by entity ~ The entity (rather than any other party) has the ability to: direct the use of the right.
 The entity has the ability to decide whether and when to exercise the option. obtain the economic benefits (if any) that flow from the right.
-As a result of past events ~ The right arose when the entity entered into the contract and paid for the option.
-Potential to produce economic benefits V The right has the potential to produce economic benefits even though the price of the commodity is currently lower than the exercise price of the option.
+As a result of past events √ The right arose when the entity entered into the contract and paid for the option. of the commodity is currently lower than the right will produce economic benefits if the the exercise price before the end of the exercise price price before the end of the exercise price price before the end of the exercise price price before the end of the exercise price before the end of the exercise price pr The right has the potential to produce economic benefits even though the price of the commodity is currently lower than the exercise price of the option.
 The right will produce economic benefits if the price of the commodity rises above the exercise price before the end of the exercise period.
-It need not be certain, or even probable, that the right will produce economic benefits. Û Asset? $\checkmark$ The asset is the right to exercise the option to purchase the commodity.
+It need not be certain, or even probable, that the right will produce economic benefits. Û Asset? ✓ The asset is the right to exercise the option to purchase the commodity.
 The asset is not the commodity itself.